meygt/meygt/README.md

 My name is Muhammet

-- 🔭 I’m currently a full-time college student
+- 🔭 I’m currently a full-time junior college student in the U.S.
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning data analytics and cybersecurity
 - 👯 I’m looking to collaborate on github
-- 🤔 I’m looking for help with programming
+- 🤔 I’m looking for help with cybersecurity
 - 💬 Ask me about philosophy
-- 📫 How to reach me: ...
+- 📫 How to reach me: [Telegram](https://t.me/meygt1)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm boring